 - Curriculum knowledge

-Content knowledge is perhaps the most obvious for of knowledge a teacher needs.
+Content knowledge is perhaps the most obvious form of knowledge a teacher needs.
 Content knowledge is a thorough understanding of one’s subject.
 It is commonly taking for granted that content knowledge is a given by the time anyone reaches the level of teacher at any level of school.
-However, there are times when a teacher is called to teach outside their expertise which jeopardizes their effectiveness as they lack necessary knowledge to teach at a high level.
+However, there are times when a teacher is called to teach outside their expertise which jeopardizes their effectiveness as they lack the necessary knowledge to teach at a high level.

 Pedagogical knowledge relates to knowledge of various modes of instruction.
 Many lecturers love to lecture.
 Lecturing is only one form of teaching and there are many different ways to add “spice” to one’s instructional approaches without undue stress.
 Understanding how to teach in different modes is important.
 In addition, knowledge of how to assess students in various ways increases the variety of instruction and thus the teaching effectiveness of lecturers.